FormidableLabs/victory-docs/src/content/docs/victory-primitives.md

   - `shapeRendering` *string* the shape rendering attribute to apply to the rendered path
   - `startAngle` *number* the start angle of the arc given in degrees
   - `style` *object* the styles to apply to the rendered element
+  - `transform` *string* a transform that will be supplied to elements this component renders

 ### Area